vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 ---

-![Cross-Attention in Transformer Architecture](/images/cross-attention-in-transformer-architecture.png)
+![Cross-Attention in Transformer Architecture](/images/cross-attention-in-transformer-architecture.png) Cross-attention is a very similar to self-attention, except we are putting together two sequences asymetricaly.
+One of the sequences serves as a query, while the other as a key and value.

 - an [attention mechanism in Transformer architecture](/ml/transformers-self-attention-mechanism-simplified) that mixes different embedding sequences
 - the two sequnces can be of different modalities